pFransozi/a_solid_adventure_into_arch_principles_design_patterns_.NET6_C-10/README.md

 Inheritance is still a useful concept, but you should be careful when using it; it is a concept that is easy to misuse, creating direct coupling between classes and deep hierarchy.
 We explore that more throughout the book.

+### Liskov substitution principle (LSP)

+The LSP focuses on preserving subtype behaviors, which leads to system stability.
+This principle means that you should be able to swap an object of type T with an object of type S, where S is the sybtype of T, without breaking your program's correctness.

+Then, if a subtype is swapped by the superclass, the correctness of the program does not break.

+* Any precondition implemented in a supertype should yield the same outcome in its subtypes, but subtypes can be less strict about it, never more.
+For example, if a supertype validates that an argument cannot be null, the subtype could remove that validation but not add stricter validation rules.

+* Any postcondition implemented in a supertype should yield the same outcome in its subtypes, but aubtypes can be more strict about it, never less.
+For example, if the supertype never returns null, the subtype should not return null either or risk breaking the consumers of the object that are not testing for null.
+For example, if the supertype never returns null , the subtype should not return null either or risk breaking the consumers of the object that are not testing for null .
+On the other hand, if the supertype does not guarantee the returned value cannot be null , then a subtype could decide never to return null, making both instances interchangeable.

+* Subtypes must preserve the invariance of the supertype.
+The behaviors of the supertype must not change.
+For example, a supertype must pass all the tests written for the supertype, so there is no variance between them.

+* In your subtypes, add new behaviors, do not change existing ones.

+### Interface Segregation Principle (ISP)

+“Many client-specific interfaces are better than one general-purpose interface.”

+It means:

+* create interfaces
+* value small interfaces more
+* not try to create a multipurpose interface as 'an interface to rule them all'

+**ISP is about a smaller cohesive set of functionalities that can be reused and extended**.

+The last but not the least, be careful not to overuse this principle blindly.
+Think about cohesion and what you are trying to build, and not about how granular an interface can blindly become.

+### Dependency Inversion Principle (DIP)

+"One should “depend upon abstractions, [not] concretions."

+Interfaces are one of the pivotal elements of our SOLID arsenal.
+Moreover, using interfaces is the best way to approach the DIP.
+Of course, abstract classes are also abstrations, but you should depend on interfaces whenever possible instead.

+An abstraction class is an abstraction but is not 100% abstract, and if it is, you should replace it with an interface.

+Abstract classes are used to encapsulate default behaviors that you can then inherit in sub-classes.
+They are helpful, but interfaces are more flexible, more powerful, and better suited to design contracts.

+Consider a direct dependency:

+Ninja class directly depends on Sword class.
+Ninja ------> Sword

+To invert dependency:

+Ninja -----------> IWeapon <--------------- Sword.

+### Other important principles

+* Separation of concerns

+    Separate your software into logical blocks, where each block is a concern.
+Concern can be a significant matter or a tiny detail; nonetheless, it is imperative to consider concerns when dividing your software into pieces to create cohesive units.

+* Don't repeat yourself (DRY)

+    When you have duplicated logic in your system, encapsulate it and reuse that new encapsulation in multiple places instead.

+* Keep it simple, stupid (KISS)

+## Section 2: designing for ASP.NET core